yusefmosiah/Choir.chat/docs/levels/level1.md

 2.  **Citation Rewards (Issued in the Yield Phase):**
     *   **Purpose:** To incentivize users to create *salient and impactful contributions* that are recognized and valued by the community, and to foster the growth of a richly interconnected knowledge network through citations.
     *   **Mechanism:** AI models within the **Yield phase** analyze the citation network and identify messages that have been *cited by other users as "priors"*.
-    *   **Distribution:** CHIP tokens are algorithmically distributed as **citation rewards** to users whose messages have been cited, based on the *salience* and *influence* of their cited contributions (as measured by citation metrics and FQAHO parameters).
+    *   **Distribution:** CHIP tokens are algorithmically distributed as **citation rewards** to users whose messages have been cited, based on the *salience* and *influence* of their cited contributions (as measured by citation metrics and model parameters).
     *   **Timing:** Citation rewards are issued **during the Yield phase**, as part of the final response rendering and output formatting process, with inline links to citations providing transparent recognition of valuable contributions.

 The reward system operates through precisely defined state transitions with memory effects.
 New message rewards follow a fractional time-based decay described by R(t) = R_total × k/(1 + k·t_period)^(α/2), where k represents the decay constant (2.04), t_period spans the total time period of four years, and α is the thread's fractional parameter.
 Prior citation rewards strengthen thread coupling by drawing from treasury balance based on quality score ratios, expressed as V(p) = B_t × Q(p)^(α/2)/∑Q(i)^(α/2).
 Citations create frequency coupling between threads, with each thread's frequency increasing by 5% of the other's frequency, modulated by the fractional parameter.
 Treasury management maintains system solvency through careful balance tracking, where split decisions increase the balance, prior rewards decrease it, and system rewards add to it, all while maintaining a minimum balance for stability.